kitschpatrol/tldraw-cli/readme.md

 This is approximately equivalent to clicking the tldraw\.com "☰ → File → Save a copy" menu item.

 Note that using `--format tldr` with a _file path_ instead of a _URL_ will still send the file through the pipeline, but it's effectively a no-op.
-(Except perhaps rare edge cases where tldraw performs a file format version migration).
+(Except perhaps in rare edge cases where tldraw performs a file format version migration).

 ### Export to a specific image / file format